FuelLabs/sway-rfcs/rfcs/0010-references.md

 ```

-Using `const` on primitive types is not allowed:
+Using `const` on value types is not allowed:

 ```sway
 // this is illegal